Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Results

 So far, we have not yet introduced the notion of quantum state for $S$.
 We only describe $S$ and $A$ with sets of events and the relational matrix $R^{SA}$.
 The next step is to derive the properties of $S$ based on $R^{SA}$.
 This can be achieved by examining how the probability of measuring $S$ with a particular outcome of variable $q$ is calculated.

 We will take a move on mathematical notation before proceeding further.
 It is more convenient to introduce a Hilbert space for the quantum system $S$.
 The set of kets $\{|s_i\rangle\}$, previously considered as representing distinct measurement events for $S$, can be considered as \textit{eigenbasis} of Hilbert space ${\cal H}_S$ with dimension $N$, and $|s_i\rangle$ is an eigenvector.
 Since each measurement outcome is distinguishable, $\langle s_i|s_j\rangle = \delta_{ij}$.
 Similarly, the set of kets $\{|a_j\rangle\}$ is eigenbasis of Hilbert space ${\cal H}_A$ with dimension $N$ for the apparatus system $A$.
-The bidirectional process $|a_j\rangle \rightleftharpoons |s_i\rangle$ is called a \textit{potential measurement configuration} in the joint Hilbert space ${\cal H}_S \oplus {\cal H}_A$.
+The bidirectional process $|a_j\rangle \rightleftharpoons |s_i\rangle$ is called a \textit{potential measurement configuration}.
+A potential measurement configuration comprises possible eigen-vectors of $S$ and $A$ that involve in the measurement event, and the relational weight quantities.
+It can be represented by $\Gamma_{ij}: \{|s_i\rangle, |a_j\rangle, R^{SA}_{ij}, Q^{AS}_{ji}\}$.

 In the previous section, we argue that the probability of the joint events $|s_i\rangle$ and $|a_j\rangle$ is given by $p_{ij} = Q_{ji}^{AS}R_{ij}^{SA}=|R_{ij}^{SA}|^2$, because the corresponding measurement configuration is $|a_j\rangle \rightarrow |s_i\rangle \rightarrow |a_j\rangle$.
 Here we clearly specify that the probability is for the joint event $|s_i\rangle$ and $|a_j\rangle$.
-But there is a limitation for such specification.
-Although we describe $A$ with a set of events $\{|a_j\rangle\}$, the mathematical language here can \textit{over-describe} $A$ because no measurement is actually performed.
+But there is a limitation for such specification if we wish to calculate the probability of measuring $S$ with a particular outcome of variable $q$.
+In such case, the measurement configuration used earlier $|a_j\rangle \rightarrow |s_i\rangle \rightarrow |a_j\rangle$ \textit{over-describe} the configuration because no measurement is actually performed.
 We do not know that which event will occur to the quantum system $A$ since it is completely probabilistic.
 The only way an observer can determine which event occurs is to perform actual measurement, or to infer from another system.
 Therefore, it is legitimate to generalize the potential measurement configuration as $|a_j\rangle \rightarrow |s_i\rangle \rightarrow |a_k\rangle$.
 In other words, the measurement configuration in the joint Hilbert space starts from $|a_j\rangle$, but can end at $|a_j\rangle$, or any other event, $|a_k\rangle$.
 Correspondingly, we generalize Eq.(\ref{probprod}) by introducing a quantity for such configuration

 The second step utilizes Eq.(\ref{conjugate}).
 We interpret this quantity as a weight associated with the potential measurement configuration $|a_j\rangle \rightarrow |s_i\rangle \rightarrow |a_k\rangle$.
 The probability for a measurement outcome can be calculated by identifying the appropriate alternatives and summing up their weights.
 The classical macroscopic configuration $A\rightarrow S\rightarrow A$ can be considered as a special case when the dimension of the Hilbert space is one for either $S$ or $A$.
 Indeed, the most general form of measurement configuration in a bipartite system can be $|a_j\rangle \rightarrow |s_m\rangle \rightarrow |s_n\rangle \rightarrow |a_k\rangle$, and its weight is given by